 Aluminium prices continue to rise

-In June we reported on the rise in aluminium prices and the fact that these were expected to rise throughout 2021.
-Figures released today show that, as predicted, prices have continued to rise due to supply and demand pressures which still dominate the market.
+In June we reported on the rising aluminium prices and the fact that these were expected to rise throughout 2021.
+Figures released today show that, as predicted, prices have continued to rise.
+This is due to supply and demand pressures which still dominate the market.

-These increases in prices have been attributed to a reduction in the production of aluminum, primarily in China, and the growth in demand for aluminum components as the aviation, car, and other major global industries start to recover from the pandemic and look towards increasing manufacturing capacity again.
+These increases in prices have been attributed to a reduction in the production of aluminium, primarily in China, and the growth in demand for aluminium components as the aviation, car, and other major global industries start to recover from the pandemic and look towards increasing manufacturing capacity again.

 According to the Dutch multinational financial services company ING, global demand is expected to remain strong, leading to a widening supply gap which is likely to keep prices high.

-The supply shortage is projected to increase to over 1million Tonnes in 2023 and aluminum prices, according to many market experts including Fitch Solutions, will remain high for years to come as the demand will be supported by the accelerating shift towards a green economy and the need for aluminum components in manufacturing.
+The supply shortage is projected to increase to over 1million Tonnes in 2023.
+Aluminium prices, according to many market experts including Fitch Solutions, will remain high for years to come.
+This is due to the demand being supported by the accelerating shift towards a green economy and the need for aluminum components in manufacturing.